function

 If the function object is in curve mode (set via the attribute), a is sent out for the first stored Y value, followed by a containing triplets of numbers indicating each subsequent stored Y value, its transition time (the difference between X and the previous X), and a curve factor value (see the message listing).

-Out middle-right outlet: If the function object is in linear mode (set via the attribute), a series of two-item lists containing the X and Y values of each of the function object's breakpoints is sent out when a message is received.
+Out third outlet: If the function object is in linear mode (set via the attribute), a series of two-item lists containing the X and Y values of each of the function object's breakpoints is sent out when a message is received.

 If the function object is in curve mode (set via the attribute), a series of three-item lists containing the X and Y values and a curve factor of each of the function object's breakpoints is sent out when a message is received.